rust-osdev/homepage/content/this-month/2021-08/index.md

 This series is openly developed [on GitHub](https://github.com/rust-osdev/homepage/).
 Feel free to open pull requests there with content you would like to see in the next issue.
 If you find some issues on this page, please report them by [creating an issue](https://github.com/rust-osdev/homepage/issues/new) or using our [_comment form_](#comment-form) at the bottom of this page.

 <!--
-    This is a draft for the upcoming "This Month in Rust OSDev (July 2021)" post.
+    This is a draft for the upcoming "This Month in Rust OSDev (August 2021)" post.
     Feel free to create pull requests against the `next` branch to add your content here.
     Please take a look at the past posts on https://rust-osdev.com/ to see the